 After the battle, Francis and his companion set off into the territory occupied by Sultan Malik al-Kamil and his troops.
 Francis and Illuminato were eventually received by the Sultan, where they conversed together about faith in God.

-Francis' approach to Islam was radically different from what the Sultan experienced with the crusaders: Francis did not argue with or try to impose his faith on the Sultan and his court but simply shared his convictions about the Christian faith and his life.
+Francis' approach to Islam was radically different from what the Sultan experienced with the crusaders: Francis did not argue with or try to impose his faith on the Sultan and his court.
+He simply shared his convictions about the Christian faith and his life.
 Moved by the respect and acceptance of Francis, the Sultan gave Francis and his brothers free passage throughout Muslim lands.